Georgiy-JO/kn_base/General/Dictionaty.md

 - '**Modules and Namespaces**': Abstraction can also be achieved through modules and namespaces, which help organize code and hide implementation details.

 ## Encapsulation
 - **Encapsulation** is one of the fundamental principles of object-oriented programming (OOP).
 It refers to the bundling of data (attributes) and methods (functions or procedures) that operate on that data into a single unit, known as a class.
-More importantly, encapsulation restricts direct access to some of an object's components, which is a means of preventing unintended interference and misuse of the object's internal state.
+More importantly, encapsulation restricts direct access to some of an object's components, which is a means of preventing unintended interference and misuse of the object's internal state (ex. setting attributes `private`).

 ### Encapsulation vs Abstraction
 | Aspect | **Encapsulation** | **Abstraction** |